Mapping Btrfs Subvolumes

-If the backup contains Btrfs file system data, in the In backup pane of the Veeam Recovery Media wizard, Veeam Agent for Linux displays the list of backed-up Btrfs subvolumes.
+If the backup contains Btrfs file system data, in the In backup pane of the Veeam Recovery Media wizard, Veeam Agent displays the list of backed-up Btrfs subvolumes.
 Information about the original Btrfs pool that contained these subvolumes is not included in the backup.

 You can restore from the backup all Btrfs subvolumes or selected subvolumes.
 To restore a subvolume, you must specify a target Btrfs pool — a Btrfs pool on the computer where you perform restore using the Veeam Recovery Media.